Moria, Middle-earth: History

 In the Third Age, the more easily accessible seams of mithril were exhausted, and the Dwarves dug deeper until they disturbed a Balrog, a powerful fire-demon.
 It killed King Durin VI, acquiring the name Durin's Bane, and then Náin I, his son.
 The Dwarves abandoned Khazad-dûm and fled into Wilderland.

 Orcs occupied Moria, while the Balrog haunted its depths.
 The Orc-chieftain Azog became the master of Moria.
 Thrór, the heir of the Dwarf-kings of Khazad-dûm, attempted to enter his people's ancestral home, and was killed by Azog.
-This started the War of the Dwarves and Orcs; Azog was beheaded by Dáin Ironfoot, but the victory was Pyrrhic, and the Dwarves did not dare face the Balrog.
+The Dwarves gathered their forces for three years before launching the War of the Dwarves and Orcs in TA 2793.
+The war culminated in the Battle of Nanduhirion before the east gate of Moria six years later.
+The Dwarves defeated the Orcs and Azog was beheaded by Dáin Ironfoot.
+But the victory was Pyrrhic, and the Dwarves did not dare attempt to re-enter Moria and face the Balrog.
+Despite not knowing the true nature of the Balrog, Dain knew that its power was greater than that of the Dwarf army.
 Much later, Balin left Erebor to recolonize Moria, but after five years his colony was destroyed by Orcs.

 As the War of the Ring loomed, a messenger from Sauron offered Dáin the return of Moria and three Dwarf-Rings if he helped Sauron to find the One Ring.
 Dáin refused, sending Glóin and his son Gimli to the Council of Elrond, starting the quest of the Fellowship of the Ring.